 And that’s exactly what I suggest you do.

-Focus on what you can control – the food you eat, the training you do, the amount of sleep you get, and so on – rather than the things you can’t.
+To get back in shape, focus on what you can control – the food you eat, the training you do, the amount of sleep you get, and so on – rather than the things you can’t.

 Do the right things, every day, and let the results take care of themselves.